 On the other note, engagement can be gauged through the employee’s job performance and commitment toward the business’ goals.
 Both these factors don’t simply correlate with successful organizations.
 In fact, high employee morale and engagement can create and maintain success in every business.

 Moreover, employee morale and engagement can influence each other.
-When employees are secured and satisfied with their jobs, this can help boost their productivity at work.
+When employees are secure and satisfied with their jobs, this can help boost their productivity at work.
 Conversely, when engaged employees see positive results from their efforts, it can strengthen their emotional connection and fulfillment toward their jobs.

 When company managers recognize and reward these accordingly, it may boost morale even more.
 For instance, giving constructive feedback and recognizing group effort during every virtual team building can help employees feel that they’re appreciated and that their work matters.